 ‘Seven women entered the house.’

 The analysis of Polish GoQ structures proposed in Witkoś & Dziubała-Szrejbrowska (2016) follows the idea that probing for phi-features is possible for T only when nominative case is being checked (Bošković 2006).
 Additionally, they assume that high numerals in Polish are either accusative or caseless, which prevents T0 from probing for phi-features whenever they modify subject nominals.
 As a result, T defaults to 3sg neuter.
 This assumption is necessary to account for default agreement with GoQ subjects in Polish, which, unlike with Russian GoQ, is obligatory in all contexts.
 Nevertheless, these agreement patterns are different when the GoQ phrase is a relativized head noun, a situation which is described in the following two sections.
+It will be shown that default agreement on the predicate inside the RC can be induced by GoQ head nouns only when these are subjects of main clauses and are relativized by co- and (non-virile) który-RCs.

 2.3.
 Agreement with object GoQ head nouns of co and który RCs

-The aim of this and the following section is to examine the asymmetry between object and subject co- and który-RCs in Polish with respect to agreement between a GoQ head noun and the verbal predicate within the RC, starting with object relatives.
+The aim of this and the following section is to investigate the asymmetry between object and subject co- and który-RCs in Polish with respect to agreement between a GoQ head noun and the verbal predicate within the RC, starting with object relatives.
 In order to examine the possible subject-verb agreement patterns within Polish co and który relative clauses in which the head noun is an object of the main clause, a survey was conducted measuring acceptability judgements by Polish native speakers.
 The survey employed a 7-point Likert scale ranging from 1 (totally unacceptable) to 7 (totally acceptable) and was completed by 110 students (103 women, 7 men, Mage = 21.68, SD = 1.94), of whom 107 were students or graduate students of higher education institutions in Poland (including universities in Warsaw, Poznań, Tricity, Łódź, and Lublin).
 The questionnaire consisted of 132 sentences, 60 of which were filler sentences.
 It involved RCs modifying Genitive of Quantification direct and indirect objects.
 In particular, the relativized subject head noun was used as the direct object marked for accusative case (18a) and the indirect object marked for oblique case, realized either by a preposition (18b) or simply a case suffix (18c).
 The same conditions were used for both co-relatives with either virile (masculine personal) or non-virile (feminine, neuter, masculine impersonal) nouns and który-relatives with non-virile nouns.
 All these types were further divided into default agreement (3sg, neuter) and full agreement (in person, number, and gender) options.

 (18) a.
 Poznałem siedem kobiet, które